millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 .. note::
     One issue to clustering the data with euclidean coordinates is that because all of the data points represent locations on the surface of the earth, clustering in three dimensions will result in cluster centroids that are inside the surface of the earth.
 To solve this problem, we have a few options:

     #.
 If we assume that the earth has a radius of 1, then each data point has a norm of 1.
-We want the cluster centroids to also have a norm of 1 so they lie on the surface of the earth.
-We can do this by normalizing the centroid vectors after each iteration of the K-Means algorithm.
+Assuming we want the cluster centroids to also lie on the surface of the earth, we can normalize the centroid vectors after each iteration of the K-Means algorithm so they have a norm of 1.
 The difficulty of this is that ``sklearn`` doesn't have an option to normalize in between iterations, so we would have to create our own algorithm.

     #.
-We can plot the clustered data in three dimensions so we can see the points on the surface of the earth, and also the centroids inside the earth.
+We can plot the clustered data in three dimensions so we can see the data on the surface of the earth, and also the centroids inside the earth.

-    For this lab we will use option two, but know that there are multiple ways to solve this problem.
+    For this lab we will use option two, but it is good to know that there are multiple ways to solve this problem.

 ..
 Task 1
 .. ------